 Commissioning requirements for funding apply.
 NHS England for paediatric indications and CCG adult indications.
 Please contact pharmacy for details prior to prescribing this item.

 Royal Berkshire NHS Foundation Trust >> Formulary Item tablet ONLY in line with NICE TA - link below

 Drugs that have been reviewed and not recommended for prescribing.
-These drugs are not considered a cost effective use of scarce NHS resources.
-There may be individual patient specific or clinical reasons why a drug deemed low priority may be suitable for a particular patient.
-This is for the GP to condsider, weighing up the reasons against his/her allocated CCG budget.
-Where the decision is made to prescribe a low priority drug, detailed documentation must be included within the patients' notes for audit purposes. *Please note that low priority drug requests are unsuitable for the Case Review Committee and therefore should not be sent to this committee.
+These drugs are not considered a cost-effective use of scarce NHS resources.
+There may be individual patient-specific or clinical reasons why a drug deemed low priority may be suitable for a particular patient.
+This is for the GP to consider, weighing up the reasons against his/her allocated CCG budget.
+Where the decision is made to prescribe a low priority drug, detailed documentation must be included in the patients' notes for audit purposes. *Please note that low priority drug requests are unsuitable for the Case Review Committee and therefore should not be sent to this committee.

 Medicines suitable for routine use and can be prescribed within primary care within their licensed indication in accordance with the BNF or other recognised national formulary.
 Primary care prescribers take full responsibility for prescribing